jabranr/jabranr.github.io-legacy/_posts/2016-07-25-using-dry-in-symfony2-entities.markdown

   }
 {% endhighlight %}

+Our entities are already started to look cleaner.

-Now since we have some shared attributes in one entity, we can add further enhancements to it as required.
-Let's make sure that both timestamps `createdAt` and `updatedAt` are properly and automatically set before we persist or update the records to our database.
+Now since we have some shared attributes in one entity, this gives us flexibility to add further enhancements to it as required.

+Let's add some automation to make sure that both timestamps `createdAt` and `updatedAt` are properly set before we persist or update the records to our database.
 For that we will use `@ORM\PrePersist` and `@ORM\PreUpdate` annotations in custom methods.
-We also need an additional annotation `@ORM\HasLifecycleCallbacks` at class root.
+We also need an additional annotation `@ORM\HasLifecycleCallbacks` at class root level.

 {% highlight php %}
 <?php namespace Foo\Bar\Entity;